alextrs/oestandards/README.md

     /* bad */

     /* removed as part of fix for PL-43516674 */
-    /* IF member.memberId EQ dInvMemberId THEN
+    /* IF bMember.memberId = dInvMemberId THEN
          DO:
            ...
          END. */